controlplaneio/threat-modelling-zero-trust-talk/README.md

 ## Infra Up

-1. Create a Kind cluster
+1. Create a Kind cluster and preload third party images
 2. Build and load the various images
 3. Deploy SPIRE with OIDC Discovery exposed using an S3 Bucket (don't do this in production)